MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ![Screen shot of the Additional rooms panel in Mesh.](media/mesh-release-notes/additionalrooms3.png)

-Attendee cross-room hand-raise visualization and room reaction visualization
+### Attendee cross-room hand-raise visualization and room reaction visualization

-- We previously released cross-room visualization for organizers in 5.2411 and now with this release, attendees can see images representing other attendees who have raised their hands as well as emojis sent by attendees in other rooms.
+- We previously released cross-room visualization for organizers in 5.2411 and now with this release, attendees can see coin-shaped avatar images representing other attendees who have raised their hands as well as emojis sent by attendees in other rooms.

 ## Version 5.2416.XX